marcoGarranzo206/pyGeneticAlgorithm/README.md

 **crossover**: midpoint or uniform<br>
 **parent contribution**: which % of attributes to take from one parent<br>
 **length**: number of variables
 Then, using the solve method, run the algorithm for n_iters of iterations.
+A verbose option is available.

 For continuous variables one can choose: